Artist Statement – Take 6 for IWD

 Phillipa Butters’ contemporary art practice is intensively varied as she experiences the diverse joy and therapeutic nature of the creative process in various mediums.
 For Butters, branching into Art Therapy, the amalgamation of art and therapy, was inevitable.
 Her role at an Art Psychotherapy private practice facilitates Art Therapy groups and enriches her art practice.
 It intensifies a crucial dimension that empowers Butters in ‘seeing things differently’.
-This dimension is strikingly depicted in her art work that shows in her latest exhibition, Otherness.
+This dimension is strikingly depicted in her art work.
 Butters has enjoyed a fruitful artistic career and has been a finalist in numerous Art Prizes.

 1979 – 1981 Bachelor of Arts, University of Sydney